We Did Not Consent to this Government

 Further legitimizing the Crimean decision is what lies at its heart.
 After Crimea declared its independence last week, why would it vote to join a huge country with pervasive corruption, federal taxes and international conflicts?
 Why not remain independent and save the money and the compromise?
 The obvious reason is to achieve what is arguably the sole legitimate purpose of national government: territorial defense.

 Think of it this way, if your state could secede from the Union and simply stop forcing its citizens to pay federal taxes or obey federal laws, wouldn’t you be tempted at this sad date to vote for that?
 Once you declared your independence, would you want to turn around and join RUSSIA???
 Maybe if you thought the US was in as bad a shape as the Ukraine is and it was threatening to invade and force your state back into its fold.
-Perhaps then you would find the trade-off worth it.
+Perhaps you would then find the trade-off worth it.
 That is the choice facing Crimea.
 Crimeans have voted (almost unanimously!) to ask for the protection of a national government, Russia, and its military, against an anticipated aggressor, the New Coalition in Ukraine, and they are willing to accept the high cost of this arrangement.
-They have that right.
+They have that right.**

 President Obama’s argument that the Ukraine has a right to territorial integrity at the expense of Crimea’s sovereign citizens’ right to self-determination is a fallacy.
 All governmental rights derive from the sovereignty of the citizen, each of whom, in my opinion, has the right to self-determination.
 My view that each individual should be able to opt out of the territorial monopoly we call the modern state is the foundation of my extreme libertarianism, but anyone who acknowledges the legitimacy of the American Revolution understands the right of a people to decide their government.

 As Thomas Jefferson famously penned on July 4, 1776: